 Raspberry Dark Chocolate Ice Cream with Brownie Chunks

-There are two tricks to adding things like a raspberry swirl and brownie chunks to a frozen ice cream base without it all melting into a big mess before you get it back to the freezer:
+There are two tricks to adding mix-ins to a frozen ice cream base without it all melting into a big mess before you get it back to the freezer:

 1. Work quickly!
 Have everything you need ready to go when you turn off your ice cream machine and don’t dawdle.